-Strategic Programs
+Strategic Programs:

-In addition to the Statewide PEI program, the following strategic programs are also included in CalMHSA's operations during the fiscal year ended June 30, 2019:
+In addition to the Statewide PEI and Innovative programs, the following Strategic Programs are included in CalMHSA's operations during the fiscal year ended June 30, 2020:

-- State Hospital Beds CalMHSA acts on behalf member counties (and possibly non-member counties via a contract) in the annual purchase contract for State Hospital Beds (as provided under sections 4330 et seq. of WIC). - Central Valley Suicide Prevention Hotline CalMHSA contracted with Kings View Behavioral Health to operate the Central Valley Suicide Prevention Hotline with specialized support and outreach provided to the seven contributing counties of Fresno, Kings, Mariposa, Madera, Merced, Stanislaus and Tulare. - LA County Media Campaign CalMHSA will continue its statewide efforts in the development of cultural adaptation and customization of marketing assets, and advertisements in an effort to support a Prevention and Early Intervention media campaign focused on Mental Health Month (May 2018).
-As part of this effort the key focus will be on breaking down barriers to treatment by engaging with stakeholders using new and innovative messaging and a call to action.
-This idea continues in FY 2018/2019 and 2019/2020. - Help@Hand The Innovation Technology Suite Project (INN Tech Suite Project), rebranded as Help@Hand, is being administered by CalMHSA on behalf of participating member counties.
-In December 2018, CalMHSA also took up the role of Project Management.
-This was a three-year demonstration project, currently being extended to 5 years, which is funded and directed by counties.
-The primary purpose of this Help@Hand Project is to increase access to mental health care and support and to promote early detection of mental health symptoms, or even predict the onset of mental illness.
-Through the utilization of multiform-factor devices, such as smart phones, tablets and laptops, as a mode of connection and treatment to reach people who are likely to go either unserved or underserved by traditional mental health care, project services will focus on prevention, early intervention, family and social support to decrease the need for psychiatric hospital and emergency care service. - CCC Behavioral Health Services (CCBHS) Employee Loan Forgiveness Program The Program is designed to pay employee loan debt incurred by current or prospective employees or contractors who fill positions that Contra Costa County has deemed to be a) hard to fill or retain, or b) part of a mental health career path.
-The participant (County) will identify to CalMHSA the names of current or prospective employees or contractors, their respective employee lending institutions, employee loan amounts owed, and the schedule and amount to be paid to the employee lending institutions.
-Upon verification by Participant of an employee's continued eligibility for loan forgiveness, CalMHSA will make payments directly to the employee's identified employee lending institution(s) and verify funds receipt by the employee lending institution and the reduced balance owed by the employee. - AB1299 | Presumptive Transfer for Foster Youth California law allows foster children who are placed outside of their county of original jurisdiction to access specialty mental health services in a timely manner through "presumptive transfer".
+- State Hospital Beds CalMHSA acts on behalf member counties (and possibly non-member counties via a contract) in the annual purchase contract for State Hospital Beds (as provided under sections 4330 et seq. of WIC). - Suicide Prevention Hotline CalMHSA contracted with Kings View Behavioral Health to operate the Central Valley Suicide Prevention Hotline and Suicide Prevention of Yolo for the Northern Region Suicide Prevention Hotline.
+They provide specialized support and outreach to contributing counties in the two regions. - Employee Loan Forgiveness The Program is designed to pay employee loan debt incurred by current or prospective employees or contractors who fill positions that participating counties have deemed to be a) hard to fill or retain, or b) part of a mental health career path.
+The participants (Counties) will identify to CalMHSA the names of current or prospective employees or contractors, their respective employee lending institutions, employee loan amounts owed, and the schedule and amount to be paid to the employee lending institutions.
+Upon verification by Participants of an employee's continued eligibility for loan forgiveness, CalMHSA will make payments directly to the employee's identified employee lending institution(s) and verify funds receipt by the employee lending institution and the reduced balance owed by the employee.
+Currently, there are 2 participating counties, Alameda and Contra Costa - AB1299 | Presumptive Transfer for Foster Youth California law allows foster children who are placed outside of their county of original jurisdiction to access specialty mental health services in a timely manner through "presumptive transfer".
 This requires the transfer of funds between counties.
 CalMHSA is working with counties to analyze the use of CalMHSA as a fiscal agent (CalMHSA) to more efficiently and cost-effectively process payments between counties.

 Under the Welfare and Institution Code § 14717.1, responsibility for providing or arranging for specialty mental health services shall promptly transfer from the county of original jurisdiction to the county in which a foster child resides, subject to any exceptions established pursuant to that section.
 This is known as "presumptive transfer."
 Counties have agreed that the county of original jurisdiction (sending county) remains responsible for reimbursing the receiving county for specialty mental health services provided or arranged by the receiving county.
 Under this program, CalMHSA acts as a fiscal agent for participating counties to make and receive transfer payments of county match dollars.
-Counties started participating in this program July 1, 2018.
+Counties started participating in this program July 1, 2018 and actively transferring payments from January 1, 2020 million increase is mainly a result of new programs added during the fiscal year of \$8.3 million (DRN, EPL, FSP, Sac Awards Grant, Student Mental Health and Kaiser Grant).
+Other increases were due to higher funding for Help@Hand (\$3.7m) and LA Media Campaign (\$4.7m).
+There were also programs that were terminated (Private/Public Funding and Translation).
+There was an increase of \$0.1 million in Investment revenue, a result of increased Cash Balance.